-Element Purpose Performance Metrics Potential Value Fixed Remuneration including superannuation and benefits 1 Provide competitive market salary which may be delivered as cash, prescribed non-cash financial benefits including motor vehicles and superannuation contributions.
-Nil Market rate.
+Element Purpose Performance Metrics Potential Value Fixed Provide competitive market Nil Market rate Remuneration including superannuation and benefits salary which may be delivered as cash, prescribed non-cash financial benefits including motor vehicles and superannuation contributions.
 Reviewed annually to reflect increases in responsibility and to ensure it remains market competitive.
 Increases are not guaranteed in the executives' contracts.
-Short-term performance incentives (STI) Reward for current year performance available when value has been created for shareholders and when profit and other outcomes are Managing Director Growth in underlying profit before tax (PBT), together with pre-determined significant role specific objectives.
-Managing Director Up to 75% of fixed remuneration consistent with or exceed financial targets for the business plan.
-Other senior executives Growth in underlying profit before tax (PBT), together with pre-determined significant role specific objectives.
+Short-term performance incentives (STI) Reward for current year performance available when value has been created for shareholders and when profit and other outcomes are consistent with or Managing Director Growth in underlying profit before tax (PBT), together with predetermined significant role specific objectives.
+Managing Director Up to 75% of fixed remuneration exceed financial targets for the business plan.
+Other senior executives Growth in underlying profit before tax (PBT), together with pre- determined significant role specific objectives.
 Other senior executives Up to 50% of fixed remuneration

-^{1.} Under the terms of the Managing Director's employment agreement, \$100,000 of fixed annual remuneration was to be delivered in the form of annual performance rights.
-Because of the related resolution to grant these rights to the Managing Director not being passed at the 2021 AGM, the Board determined to increase the cash element of the Managing Director's remuneration by \$100,000 for the first full year of his employment.
-In August 2022 the Board determined to make that change permanent.
+^{}Under the terms of the Managing Director's employment agreement, \$100,000 of fixed annual remuneration was to be delivered in the form of annual performance rights.
+Because of the related resolution to grant these rights to the Managing Director not being passed at the 2021 AGM, the board determined to increase the cash element of the Managing Director's remuneration by \$100,000 for the first full year of his employment.
+In August 2022 the board determined to make that change permanent.